 Choosing The Right Nursing Home for Your Loved One

-- Visit the facility at different types of day and night;
+- Visit the facility at different times of day and night;

-- Speak with nurses, staff, and request to speak with other patients and their family members;
+- Speak with nurses, and staff, and request to speak with other patients and their family members;

 - Review previous inspections and health department reviews of the facility, and notice if there have been violations;